musurca/gr/README.md

 CHANGELOG:
 ---------------------

+v.1.3 (May 25, 2019):
+* added: Autopsies
+* added: CBA setting to automatically add bodybag to dead civilian inventory (e.g. for missions where getting a bodybag is difficult, like Antistasi)
+* bugfix: next-of-kin garbage collection

 v1.23 (May 13, 2019):
 * civilian dead now marked on your map (but can be disabled from CBA settings)